KU immediately implements hiring freeze on Lawrence campus; leaders asked to find $32M in savings

 KU's Allen Fieldhouse is pictured in this Sept.
 27, 2023, aerial photo.

-The University of Kansas is implementing an immediate hiring freeze as KU’s top leaders are ordering deans and other department heads to find $32 million in annual savings on Lawrence campus.
+The University of Kansas is implementing an immediate hiring freeze as KU’s top leaders are ordering deans and other department heads to find $32 million in annual savings on the Lawrence campus.

 A Wednesday message to KU employees from Provost Barbara Bichelmeyer and Chief Financial Officer Jeff DeWitt also indicated that KU employees should not expect a 2.5% across-the-board pay increase that most other state employees are receiving as part of funding from the Kansas Legislature.
 Rather, the letter indicated wage increases would be more targeted.